johnridesabike/coronate/CONTRIBUTING.md

 - Write documentation.
 - Finalize specification for data storage (see existing JSON files in `src/state/` for examples of what they'll look like).

+## Test coverage to-dos

+- When players are auto-paired, and there's a bye-queue, the next player on the bye-queue gets paired with the dummy player.
+- When players are auto-paired without the bye-queue, the lowest-ranking, lowest-rated player get paired with the dummy player.
+- There is only ever one dummy player per round.
+- No player plays the dummy player more than once per tournament.
+- Removing a round resets all of the matches within the round.

 ## React

 - This was my first React project, and it shows.
 I already rewrote it once to correct my bad practices, but it still needs a lot of work.
 Any advice or help on improving the JSX code is appreciated!